ajh1143/Decision_Tree_Classifier/README.md

 ## Performance Metrics

+It should be noted at the onset, that simple Decision Trees are highly prone to **overfitting**, leading to models which are **difficult to generalize**.
+One method of mitigating this potential risk is to engage in **pruning** of the tree, i.e., removing parts of the tree which confer no/low power to the model.
+Cautious interpretation of seemingly powerful results is encouraged.

 **Goal**: Achieve the highest possible **accuracy**, while retaining the lowest **error rate**.

+**Accuracy Score**

+The accuracy score is calculated through the ratio of the correctly predicted data points divided by all predicted data points.

 `Accuracy`  = `# correct predictions / # total predictions`